 Keywords: random filter, front door criterion, identification strategies, financial inclusion, digital banking, mobile money, Chivo Wallet

 In Review.
-[Working Paper] [Code available after publication] [Lecture Slides] [Simulation Code]
+[Working Paper] [Code and data available after publication] [Lecture Slides] [Simulation Code]

 With Lucas Bair, Matthew Reimer, Michael Springborn, and Charles Yackulic